The 6 things to look at to date a Cuban box are

 A big wide green Guarantee Stamp was authorized July 16th, 1912.
 That date appears on all similar Cuban Guarantee Stamps up to the present day.

 These stamps Guarantee that the cigars in the box were made in Cuba.
 They are NOT tax stamps.
+[6805]

 This is the first version of the stamp, here used on a box of 100 La Coronas made between 1912 and 1915.

 The Cuban Guarantee Stamp underwent a major design change in 1924.
-Three differences make it easy to date a stamp as 1912-1924 or 1924-1962.
-The original stamp is entirely in Spanish whereas the newer one has text in four languages.
+It is very easy to date a stamp as 1912-1924 or 1924-1962.
+The original stamp is entirely in Spanish whereas the newer one is in four languages.
+If you have only a fragment, look for [1] the line of English text at the top of the stamp; [2] the double line of foreign text at the bottom; [3] the raised panel with the “Para Tabacos Torcidos y Pacadura” text.

 The earlier stamps are 6mm longer, printed on a whiter paper and appear to be printed in a darker green ink.
 Newer stamps have an overall green cast.
 Both versions are considered ‘bank note quality’ engraving, unlike the stamps produced in the Castro era.